URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 [exports.py] The script was last stopped at Mon Mar 4 07:12:37 2024

-The obs_data_get_string, obs_data_set_string functions of the OBS obspython module
+The obs_data_get_string, obs_data_set_string functions of the obspython module

 Similar functions include obs_data_get_int, obs_data_set_int, etc.

-If you want to perform certain tasks after an OBS user modifies Python Script Properties (via the Scripts Window), e.g., adjusting the implemented functionality according to the modified Script Properties, then you can define the function script_update in the Python script, which is executed at a point in time between the script_load function and the script_unload function.
+If you want to perform certain tasks after a user modifies Script Properties (via the Scripts Window), e.g., adjusting the implemented functionality according to the modified Script Properties, then you can define the function script_update in the Python script, which is executed at a point in time between the script_load function and the script_unload function.

 It should be noted that any modification of the Script Properties will result in the call of the script_update function.
 If you are only monitoring changes to one Script Property, then you can use the obs_property_set_modified_callback function of the obspython module.